 Mouse: Try to grab the mouse with your wrist in a horizontal position, and without your hand bending up.
 Grab the mouse with your whole palm, not only your fingertips, and without bending your fingers like a claw.

 Keyboard: As with the mouse, make sure your wrist is horizontal to the keyboard and that you are not twisting it, or your hand, upwards.
 Unfortunately, unless you have an ergonomic keyboard, your hand will be a little off the neutral position by design.

 Switch up how you are sitting: Even the most ergonomically good posture can give you muscle pain if you remain still for too much.
 Try switching up your position once in a while, but always keep in mind the aforementioned tips.

 Get a more ergonomic mouse and keyboard

-For keyboards, you should look for one that has a wrist rest and an adjustable height angle, as this will let you put it in an angle where your wrist is horizontal when you use it.
-The keys should also be angled together, like so:
+For ergonomic keyboards, you should look for one that has a wrist rest and an adjustable height angle, as this will let you put it in an angle where your wrist is horizontal when you use it:

 Your mouse should be the right size for your hand.
 You should be able to easily grasp it and the buttons on your palm without bending your hand or fingers.
 This reduces the force and grip necessary to click the mouse, and therefore, the strain on your muscles.

-If you are instead looking for special made ergonomic mice, well, they exist, but not like you think.
-There are a special breed of mice that are quite different from the norm, the trackball and the vertical mice.
+Most gaming mice are made to be more ergonomic than their run-out-the-mill peers.
+If you are instead looking for specially made ergonomic mice, well, they exist, but not as you think.
+There is a special breed of mice that is quite different from the norm, the trackball, and the vertical mice.